sofiabravo103/twitter-tweets-extractor/README.md

 ## Future Work ##
 1. Creating a script to deliver tweet information in a more elegant way than a pickle file.
-2. Using the library [TwitterSearch](https://pypi.python.org/pypi/TwitterSearch) to implement searches with multiple keywords.
+2. Add searches with multiple keywords using the library [TwitterSearch](https://pypi.python.org/pypi/TwitterSearch).